haniyrasul/mlzoomcamp-midtermproject/README.md

 # Laptop Price Prediction for the Sri Lankan Market

+### Note
+> Note: We can easily run the Streamlit app without putting it into the Docker container.
+However, in order to gain some experience with Docker, I have containerized it.

 ## Overview
 This project aims to predict the prices of second-hand laptops in the Sri Lankan market using machine learning techniques.
 By utilizing a fine-tuned Random Forest Regressor model, we estimate prices based on a set of hardware and software features.